vodquang96/django-anymail/docs/contributing.rst

 Testing
 -------

-Anymail is `tested on Travis CI`_ against several combinations of Django and Python versions.
+Anymail is `tested via GitHub Actions`_ against several combinations of Django and Python versions.
 Tests are run at least once a week, to check whether ESP APIs and other dependencies have changed out from under Anymail.